 Employment prospects among retirees are different for everyone though.
 If we consider a field of varying skillsets and changes in health, family, or economic conditions.

 Choosing the point to retire is critical to retirement planning.
-Opting to retire later will help you save more, but there is no certainty that appropriate employment will be there for you.
+Many people get help from retirement planners to manage their thrift spending plan and other strategies, and some others opt for part-time work.
+While working can help you save more, there is no certainty that appropriate employment will be there for you at all times.
 Working part-time is an option work considering instead of full-time employment because they are often easier to acquire.

 Running out of money before they pass away is a key concern for most retirees.
 Longevity risk is an even bigger issue today, as life expectancy has increased.
 The life expectancy at retirement is just an average age, with approximately half of retirees living longer and a few living past the ripe old age of 100.